 The accompanying unaudited interim consolidated financial statements have been prepared based upon U.S. Securities and Exchange Commission rules that permit reduced disclosure for interim periods.
 Therefore, they do not include all information and footnote disclosures necessary for a complete presentation of Coda Octopus Group, Inc.'s financial position, results of operations and cash flows, in conformity with generally accepted accounting principles.
-Coda Octopus Group, Inc. (the Company, Coda Octopus," "we," or "us") filed audited consolidated financial statements as of and for the fiscal years ended October 31, 2017 and 2016 which included all information and notes necessary for such complete presentation in conjunction with its Annual Report on Form 10-K filed on January 30, 2018 (the "Annual Report").
-The results of operations for the interim period ended January 31, 2018 are not necessarily indicative of the results to be expected for any future period or the entire fiscal year.
-These interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended October 31, 2017 included in the Annual Report.
-The accompanying unaudited interim consolidated financial statements contain all adjustments (consisting of normal recurring items) which are, in the opinion of management, necessary for a fair statement of the Company's financial position as of January 31, 2018 and the results of operations, comprehensive income and cash flows for the interim periods ended January 31, 2018 and 2017.
+Coda Octopus Group, Inc. (the Company, Coda Octopus," "we," or "us") filed audited consolidated financial statements as of and for the fiscal years ended October 31, 2017 and 2016 which included all information and notes necessary for such complete presentation in conjunction with its report on Form 10K filed on January 30, 2018 (the "Form 10-K").
+The results of operations for the interim period ended April 30, 2018 are not necessarily indicative of the results to be expected for any future period or the entire fiscal year.
+These interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the year ended October 31.
+2017, which are contained in the Form 10-K. The accompanying unaudited interim consolidated financial statements contain all adjustments (consisting of normal recurring items) which are, in the opinion of management, necessary for a fair statement of the Company's financial position as of April 30, 2018 and the results of operations, comprehensive income and cash flows for the interim periods ended April 30, 2018 and 2017.
 The unaudited interim consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany transactions and balances have been eliminated in consolidation.
 The Company uses the US dollar as the reporting currency for financial reporting.
-The financial position and results of operations of the Company's UK-based operations are measured using the British Pound, Australian based operations are measured using Australian Dollars and Norwegian based operations are measured using Norwegian Kroner and Danish based operations are measured using Danish Kroners as the functional currencies.
+The financial position and results of operations of the Company's UK-based operations are measured using the British Pound Sterling, Australian based operations are measured using Australian Dollars and Norwegian based operations are measured using Norwegian Kroner as the functional currencies.
 Foreign currency translation gains and losses are recorded as a change in other comprehensive income.
 Transaction gains and losses generated from the remeasurement of assets and liabilities denominated in currencies other than the functional currency of our foreign operations are also included in other comprehensive income.